 H‑E‑Buddy Summer Reading Club.
 HEBuddy is ready for summer fun and summer jamming, so it’s time to kick off our H‑E‑Buddy Summer Reading Club.
 All you have to do is read ten books and record them on your reading log from the form linked below.
 And remember, one of the books must be a Read 3 Book (see choices below).
 Each time you log a book, have an adult initial by the title so you get credit for reading.
 Once the log is complete, mail the form to the address below, and you’ll be rewarded with a special prize.
 You have until October 1 to get in ten good reads.
 Texas summers are made for adventures, and some of the best adventures you find are in books, so find a stack of books and start exploring.*

 Your Public Library.
 Check out your public library’s summer reading program.

 Storyline Online.
 Videos of really good picture books being read aloud.

 Amazon’s Free Kids eBooks.
-The books listed at Amazon are the top 100 best sellers, and they’re updated hourly.
+The books listed on Amazon are the top 100 bestsellers, and they’re updated hourly.

 eReaderIQ.
 Free ebooks for kids.
-This has good assortment of chapter books, nonfiction picture books, and poetry books.
-The book selection changes as this site captures popular freebies during the last 24 hours.
+This has a good assortment of chapter books, nonfiction picture books, and poetry books.
+The book selection changes as this site capture popular freebies during the last 24 hours.